Nadim Tuhin

 }

-While security was our primary focus, we also implemented performance optimizations to ensure fast content delivery.
+Security was the primary focus, but we also added performance optimizations to keep content delivery fast.

-Instead of proxying to Apache, serve static files directly through nginx for better performance:
+Instead of proxying to Apache, serve static files directly through nginx:

 # Multilingual static asset handling